This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 How to Get from Tarifa to Tangier

-There are a number of ferries from Spain to Tangier, but the best and quickest way to get from Tarifa to Tangier is to travel across the Strait of Gibraltar on the Tangier ferry from Tarifa port.
-When booking, note that Tangier’s port is sometimes referred to as Tanger Ville).
+There are a number of ferries from Southern Spain to Tangier, on the northwest point of mainland Africa.
+The best and quickest way to get from Tarifa to Tangier is to travel across the Strait of Gibraltar on the Tangier ferry from Tarifa port.
+When booking, note that Tangier’s port is sometimes referred to as Tanger Ville.

 The main Tarifa to Tangier ferry companies are Inter Shipping and FRS Ferry, and both sail eight or so times per day in both directions.
-The crossing takes about an hour one way.
+The fast ferry crossing takes about an hour one way although, in our experience, ferries never leave on time, so it’s a good idea to get the earliest ferry possible so you can make the most of your day.

 Ticket prices vary by season and whether you book an open or dated return.
-On some crossings, a premium offer is available which includes extra-large seating in a reserved and quiet area, with complimentary food and drink.
+On some crossings (check the ferry timetables) a premium offer is available which includes extra-large seating in a reserved and quiet area, with complimentary food and drink.

-We recommend booking your ferry from Tarifa to Tangier with Ferryhopper, where you can easily compare prices and crossings displayed in one place, as well as get the latest ferry information before you book.
+We recommend booking your ferry from Tarifa to Tangier with Direct Ferries, where you can easily compare prices and departure times displayed in one place, as well as get the latest ferry information before you book.

-If you’re road tripping Spain, park in the car park next to Tarifa port.
+If you’re road tripping Spain and have a car or campervan, park in the car park next to Tarifa port.
 There are no height barriers but there are entry barriers and CCTV, so we think the port would be a safe place to leave a vehicle.

-There is a bus service that heads along the main N-340 road from Tarifa, so you may be able to get there by bus from your campsite or hotel rather than leaving a vehicle in the port car park.
+There is a bus service that heads along the main N-340 road from Tarifa, where many hotels and campsites are located, so you may be able to get there by bus from your accommodation, rather than leaving a vehicle in the port car park.

 Once on the boat, you must get your embarkation document (which the ferry operator’s ticket office will give you) stamped, so don’t forget your passport, which you need to present with the document.